Food insecurity in Scotland (2019-21)

 POLICY BRIEFING: How politics and power create poor health – ‘I think they’re trying to kill folk aff’ (Discover Society, 5 April 2016)

 This project examined the role played by one of Oxfam’s Community Partner Organisations in Glasgow – the Tea in the Pot (TITP) Women’s Drop-in Centre and Support Service in Govan.
 Through a series of focus groups and one-to-one interviews, the project drew extensively on the views of the women who use the services provided by TITP.
 Employing Ray Oldenburg’s concept of ‘third place’ the research considered the role of TITP in facilitating and fostering social support and (creating) a sense of community for members beyond the home and workplace.
 Oldenburg identifies the ideal typical third place as an accessible, social space, away from home and workplace that provides a sense of belonging and community for those who frequent it.
 He regards third places as the ‘anchors’ of community, encouraging social interaction and civic engagement, helping reduce feelings of isolation and loneliness and playing an important role in civil society.
 He argues that voluntary groups cannot be regarded as third places because they are not open frequently enough and are most often issue-based.
 This research found, however, that especially in areas of multiple deprivation and in the face of the retrenchment of public services, voluntary organisations are often the only social spaces open to those on fixed and the low incomes.
 Listening to the women’s own voices, it has become apparent that TITP meets the criteria of a ‘third place’.
 Through this collaboration, TITP has been supported in the design and production of promotional materials.
-Click here for the report.
+Click here for the report; click here to find a book chapter, published in 2018, on the project.

 Given the size of the co-operative movement and its economic importance, co-operatives are uniquely placed to undertake the difficult and complex task of melding the interests of business with those of the wider community.
 This project supported Oxfam’s work by exploring the impacts of the co-operative business model in Scotland, and particularly its non-economic impacts such as improving social justice, reducing inequality and addressing poverty.
 This research contributes to the debate on the relative merits of the co-operative approach by examining a number of different co-operative models and how they appear to interact with their communities.
 This project led to further research on credit union corporate governance structures and on regulatory change in the financial services industry.
 The co-operative project was supported by the UWS-Oxfam Partnership and was led by Steve Talbot and Geoff Whittam from UWS.
 Click here for the report.